shashtikamaleshnm/shashtikamaleshnm/README.md

 <h2 align="center">Shashti Kamalesh | Software Engineer | Full-Stack Developer</h2>
 <h2 align="center">3+ Years of Building High-Performance, Scalable Applications</h2>

-ML/DL Enthusiast.
-Curious to learn new things.
-Having a good understanding of the basics of Machine Learning and Deep Learning.
-Currently pursuing Computer Science and Engineering with specialization in Artificial Intelligence and Machine Learning at the SRM Institute of Science and Technology.
-Looking forward to do more projects based on Machine Learning and Deep Learning.
-Looking for oppurtunities and internships in the field of Data Science.
-Having a great amount of interest in the fields of Web Development and Mobile Application Development.

 I am a full-stack software engineer with a strong track record of delivering innovative and high-quality software solutions.
 With 3 years of experience working with curring-edge technologies like Java, Spring Boot, React.js and Microservices, I focus on crafting user-centric, scalable systems that make a significant impact.

 Whether it's building robust backend APIs, creating seamless front-end experiences, or deploying on cloud infrastructure, I do it all - and I do it with passion and precision.
 If you're looking for someone who thrives in a fast-paces environment, loves challenges, and is obsessed with writing clean, efficient code, you're in the right place.